Does Firefox have a VPN? Yes, Firefox offers two different VPN products.

 The first is Mozilla VPN.
 This is a premium, subscription-based service.
 It is a standalone application that protects your entire device, including all apps and browsers.

 The second is the free Firefox VPN.
 This is a new, built-in browser feature.
-It is currently in a limited beta test for select users.
+It is an upcoming tool for select users.
 This service only protects the traffic from your Firefox browser.

 2. What is Mozilla VPN (The paid service)?